 AmeriCorps is a national service program that provides thousands of Americans of all ages and backgrounds with educational awards in exchange for a year or two of community service.
 AmeriCorps members help meet the nation's critical needs in the areas of public safety, education, human needs, and the environment.
 It was created in 1993 with bi-partisan support by Congress, the President, and community groups nationwide.
-Habitat for Humanity of Charlotte utilizes AmeriCorps members from the AmeriCorps National Direct program.

 What's the mission of Habitat Charlotte AmeriCorps members?

 - To get things done by building and renovating houses with low-income families